seanmiller802/BrowserTime/README.md

 Available on the Chrome Web Store - https://chrome.google.com/webstore/detail/browsertime/gaafojlhhgdkcjiglocphepomogeagie/

 ## Description
-BrowserTime is an open source chrome extension for your browser history.
+The default history page in chrome is :shit: BrowserTime is an open source chrome extension that aims to make it better.

  What you get